 after years of exploring the possibility of tons of new ventures, i learned, for me at least, the business discovery had to be organic. i couldn't just sit down for hours, brainstorm and unveil a company. (i couldn't figure out the answer, like a good lawyer would) i had to just see it. kind of like dating. you can't look for it. it will find you. if you look, you'll fail miserably.

-so, it wasn’t until i embarked on a 15-month long life-changing venture of building my family residence that i had that a-ha moment. for a year and a half, i haggled, searched, researched, called, travelled and compared: blood, sweat and, actually, a few tears (very few). it was through this building process that i discovered the marais. with this epiphany, i mentally went through a reality checklist.
+so, it wasn’t until i embarked on a 15-month long life-changing venture of building my family residence that i had that a-ha moment. for a year and a half, i haggled, searched, researched, called, travelled and compared: blood, sweat and, actually, a few tears (very few). it was through this building process that i discovered STOWED. with this epiphany, i mentally went through a reality checklist.
 (1) was there an unfilled gap in the market – check. (casually chic home furnishings and décor only readily accessible abroad.)
 (2) was there a way to make this model unique and attractive to consumers. check (through direct to consumer sales with retail pop-ups for inspiration, experience and exposure.
-(3) did i love every second i thought about home décor products. check (like, beyond love it.)
+(3) did i love every second i thought about home décor furnishings. check (like, beyond love it.)

 what happened in between?

-as you already now know, after having my first son, i embarked on my new professional identity – that of an entrepreneur. for the most part, my gateway to the marais is a story of me dabbling in, and purchasing, local companies – all of them already working businesses that were in need of TLC. i was a fixer of sorts for these businesses. i issue spotted and repaired broken company pieces. some ventures were victory stories; others, not so much. but, all gave me just a little more confidence to launch something from scratch.
+as you already now know, after having my first son, i embarked on my new professional identity – that of an entrepreneur. for the most part, my gateway to STOWED is a story of me dabbling in, and purchasing, local companies – all of them already working businesses that were in need of TLC. i was a fixer of sorts for these businesses. i issue spotted and repaired broken company pieces. some ventures were victory stories; others, not so much. but, all gave me just a little more confidence to launch something from scratch.